 Though employees blow the whistle for different reasons, they all have one thing in common; a need for greater legal support once the process is initiated.
 In 2017, former Pilatus Bank employee Maria Efimova was forced to leave Malta when she blew the whistle on corruption by Maltese and Azerbaijan leaders.
 She faced retaliatory charges of making false accusations against the police and defrauding the bank of EURO 2,000.
 Authorities in Cyprus issued an arrest warrant for Efimova, though the Greek courts decided not to extradite her when she surrendered to police.

-- Protection during judicial proceedings: If legal action is taken against the whistleblower such as defamation, breach of copyright or breach of secrecy, the EU Directive can be used as a defence.
+If legal action is taken against the whistleblower such as defamation, breach of copyright or breach of secrecy, the EU Directive can be used as a defense.

 The Directive establishes the rights of a whistleblower who discloses wrongdoings in good faith.
 That is, they are meant to protect an employee when there are reasonable grounds to believe the information they provide is true and falls within the scope of the Directive.